Customer segmentation is still time- and labor-intensive for many companies today.

 - Prior to investing in BlueConic, this company’s customer data was dependent on an external agency to create segments for them.
 Requesting segments from this agency for email campaigns took nearly a month and thousands of dollars per data-pull.

-- Not only did this costly dependency slow their team down, but it also watered down the efficacy of certain segmentation criteria, like behavioral and engagement scores.
+- This costly dependency slowed their team down.
+But, equally important, it also watered down the efficacy of certain segmentation criteria, like behavioral and engagement scores.
 Receiving a segment of ‘highly engaged” customers isn’t as meaningful when that ‘engagement’ score was pulled four weeks ago as opposed to in real time.

 - It also had little-to-no insight regarding who they were emailing or if they had consumers’ consent.
 This put the business at risk for penalties associated with non-compliance with the California Consumer Privacy Act and other data privacy laws.